 This author has yet to write their bio.

-The post Alzheimer’s Could Be Prevented by Maple Syrup, Researchers Say appeared first on Alzheimers.net.
+The post Early Alzheimer’s Could Be Caused by Haywire Immune System appeared first on Alzheimers.net.

-The post Without a Cure, Alzheimer’s Could Bankrupt Medicare appeared first on Alzheimers.net.
+The post Make the Most of Your Time with a Loved One with Alzheimer’s appeared first on Alzheimers.net.

 A study from the University of California Los Angeles (UCLA) has produced evidence that contradicts the common belief that memories are stored at the synapses of brain cells.
 Their findings suggest that recovering long term memories from Alzheimer’s disease or an event such as a concussion may be possible.
 Learn more about this study and what […]